-You are responsible for turning assignments in on time unless an extension has been requested via email prior to the deadline.
-In case of true documented emergencies, I may waive this requirement.
+You are responsible for turning assignments in on time.
 Technical difficulties are not generally an excuse for missing an assessment or assignment; you should have contingency plans in case any such issues arise.
 I recommend storing your documents on a cloud service that can be accessed from any device (Dropbox and OneDrive are free to UF students), and having a plan for internet outages (such as identifying a source for public WiFi near you or tethering through your cell phone).
 Try not to wait until the last minute to submit assignments!

 Assignments submitted between one and five days late will incur a penalty of 10% of the possible points per day.
 Work submitted more than five days late will be assigned a score of zero.

-I highly recommend starting on assignments early to preclude unexpected emergencies or late-semester stress from compromising your grade.
+I highly recommend starting on assignments early to preclude unexpected emergencies or late-semester stress that could compromise your grade.
 Deadline extensions may be available on certain assignments if requested at least 24 hours ahead of the deadline via email.
 If extended deadlines are not met, late penalties will be assessed based on the original, not the revised due date!